 SOME ARE TALKING ABOUT THE TARIFFS AND THE GREAT DEPRESSION.
 SHOULD I BE WORRIED?

 No, says Schutte.
 “The economy is in a very different place than it was during the Great Depression,” he says.
 The Smoot-Hawley tariff, which raised tariffs on 20,000 goods in 1930, is widely believed to have worsened the effects of the Great Depression.
 But today’s economy is different.
 “There is still a big fiscal stimulus occurring, monetary policy is incredibly accommodative and the economy is expanding and by all accounts is on a very solid footing,” Schutte says.

 WHAT WILL THE TARIFFS REALLY MEAN FOR THE ECONOMY?

 “Bottom line, tariffs raise prices,” Schutte says.
 Exactly how much these tariffs will raise prices remains to be seen, because the president has left some room for negotiation.
-Canada and Mexico are exempt from the tariffs, and the president left the door open to exempting other countries.
 While the tariffs could lead to inflation, Schutte points out, “nearly all economic data suggest the economy has more room to run.”

 EDITOR’S NOTE: This article was originally published on March 13th and updated on June 1st to reflect new developments.